Renton, Washington: Education

 Renton Technical College, originally opened in 1942 as a war production school, offers associate degrees and certificates of completion in professional-technical fields.
+Renton also has a branch of the Pima Medical Institute, a for-profit medical vocational college, that opened in September 2004.

 The Renton School District provides K–12 public schooling.
 Additionally, the Issaquah School District serves a small portion of unincorporated Renton neighborhoods.
 The Tahoma School District serves a small portion of Renton along Maple Valley Highway.
 The Kent School District serves the majority of Fairwood, a census-designated place between Renton and Maple Valley.

 The Renton School District includes the four high schools: Hazen High School, Lindbergh High School, Renton High School, and Albert Talley Senior High School.
 The school district also has four middle schools and fifteen elementary schools.

 Parts of the city are also served by the Issaquah School District, Kent School District, and the Tahoma School District, all of which predominantly serve neighboring cities.

 Government

 Renton has a mayor–council government that oversees municipal services and contracts with other entities for utilities.
 The mayor and seven councilmembers are elected to four-year terms in staggered, at-large elections.
 Councilmembers are divided into working committees that recommend legislation to the whole council in meetings.
+Renton also has a housing authority to provide low cost housing to poorer residents.